HomePropertiesRentalsGuidesRegionsServicesForumsVersion francaiseNews

 If you are buying property in France then it is a fair bet you are going to encounter the planning authorities.

-There is a stronger presumption to granting planning consent than is often the case in many countries, notably the UK.
+There is a stronger presumption to granting planning consent than is often the case in many countries, particularly within existing settlements.

-Those accustomed to detailed planning regulations found in the UK will rarely find the same experience in France.
+Those accustomed to detailed planning regulations found in the UK will rarely find the same experience in France, particularly in rural areas.

 One notable area where detailed controls do not exist is in relation to building control and inspection.
 It would be unusual for you to receive a visit from an inspector, as the strict system of building control and inspection with which those from the UK are familiar does not exist in France.